WenhangBao/DRL-Collaboration-and-Competition/README.md

 ddpg_agent.py defines the agent object. <br/>
 Tennis.ipynb describes the training process of this multi-agent environment using ddpg algorithm. <br/>
-checkpoint_actor0.5.pth and checkpoint_critic0.5.pyh are the model weights for the Actor and Critic networks, respectively which achieves average score of +0.5 over 100 epidoses.
+checkpoint_actor0.5.pth and checkpoint_critic0.5.pyh are the model weights for the Actor and Critic networks, respectively which achieves average score of +0.5 over 100 epidoses. checkpoint_actor.pth and checkpoint_critic.pyh are the model weights for the Actor and Critic networks, respectively which achieves average score of +1 over 100 epidoses.